xsf/xmpp-providers-website/content/faq.md

 ## Where do we have the providers' properties from?

-For each property, there must be a corresponding source.
+Each property is retrieved by one of the following methods:
+* A rating service's HTTP server is requested to gather a provider's rating.
+* A provider's [XMPP server is requested](#how-can-server-operators-provide-properties-via-xmpp) to gather data specified by an {{< external-link text="XMPP Extension Procotol (XEP)" url="https://xmpp.org/extensions/" >}}.
+* A provider's [HTTP server is requested](#how-can-server-operators-provide-properties-via-http) to gather data via a [provider file](#provider-file).

+Those methods define a property's source.
-That is needed for transparency and maintainability of the data.
+A source is needed for transparency and maintainability of the data.
-In most cases, that is a statement on a provider's website or the result page of a rating service.
-The source of a property can also be the property itself.
-That is the case when the property is a web page (e.g., a web registration page).

 Furthermore, several properties are updated automatically on a daily basis.
-E.g., our web bot retrieves ratings while our XMPP bot retrieves registration support and upload limits directly from the providers' XMPP server.
+E.g., our web bot retrieves ratings from rating services and a provider file from a provider's web server while our XMPP bot retrieves registration support and upload limits from a providers' XMPP server.
-The providers project lists update mechanisms for both {{< external-link text="basic information" url="https://invent.kde.org/melvo/xmpp-providers/-/tree/master#basic-information">}} and {{< external-link text="criteria" url="https://invent.kde.org/melvo/xmpp-providers/-/tree/master#criteria">}} in the 'Automatic Updates' column.
+The specific update methods for both {{< external-link text="basic information" url="https://invent.kde.org/melvo/xmpp-providers/-/tree/master#basic-information">}} and {{< external-link text="criteria" url="https://invent.kde.org/melvo/xmpp-providers/-/tree/master#criteria">}} are denoted in the *Automatic Updates* column.

 All sources are stored in the {{< external-link text="providers file" url="https://invent.kde.org/melvo/xmpp-providers/-/blob/master/providers.json" >}}.
 That file is the data source of all provider properties.